apache/sedona/README.md

 3. You can now use GeoSpark spatial RDDs in your Apache Spark program to store spatial data and call needed functions!

 ### GeoSpark Programming Examples (In Java)
-1. Spatial queries in "app" folder: Spatial range, join and KNN.
+1. Spatial queries in "\src\test\java" folder: Spatial range, join and KNN.
-2. Spatial analysis examples in "app" foler: Spatial aggregation, spatial autocorrelation and spatial co-location
+2. Spatial analysis examples in [GeoSpark website](http://geospark.datasyslab.org/).

 ## Java API usage